HMS Coventry (D118): Falklands campaign

 Coventrys contribution to the Falklands War was considerable.
 Her helicopter was the first to fire Sea Skua air-to-surface anti-ship missiles in combat.
-Her Westland Lynx HAS.Mk.2 fired two Sea Skua missiles on 3 May at the Argentine submarine (Note: formerly the USS Salish.), One missile missed and the other hit a small boat, knocking out the radio aerials and slightly injuring a crewman manning a 20 mm gun.
+Her Westland Lynx HAS.Mk.2 fired two Sea Skua missiles on 3 May at the Argentine fleet tug (Note: formerly the USS Salish.), One missile missed and the other hit a small boat, knocking out the radio aerials and slightly injuring a crewman manning a 20 mm gun.
 Glasgows Lynx fired two more Sea Skua, and the vessel retreated, with eight crew killed, eight wounded and heavy damage.
-Her damaged bridge is now on display at the Naval Museum in Tigre, Argentina.
-The vessel remained in service in the Argentine Navy until 2018.
+The vessel remained in service in the Argentine Navy until 2018 and her damaged bridge is now on display at the Naval Museum in Tigre, Argentina.

 Coventry was the first warship to fire Sea Dart surface-to-air missiles in anger when the ship fired three on 9 May at two Learjets of Escuadrón Fénix, just missing the aircraft. reported that her radar tracked the missiles merging with the pair of contacts (call signs Litro and Pepe), but they missed the aircraft.

 Coventrys captain, David Hart Dyke, claimed that two A-4C Skyhawks of Grupo 4 were shot down by Sea Darts (C-303 and C-313).
 However, both were actually lost to bad weather, and both wrecks were found on South Jason Island, one on the northwest side of the cliffs, the other in shallow waters on the southwest.
 Lt Casco and Lt Farias were both killed.

 The first confirmed kill made by Coventry was an Aérospatiale Puma helicopter of 601 Assault Helicopter Battalion, shot down by a Sea Dart over Choiseul Sound, killing its three-man crew.

 Coventry had been one of three Type 42 destroyers providing anti-aircraft cover for the fleet.
 With the loss of Sheffield and damage to Glasgow on 12 May, forcing her to return to the UK, Coventry was left to carry out the role alone, until other ships could arrive from the UK.